sprattj/Senior-Project/DEPLOYMENT.md

 6. MOVE ALL OTHER FILES FROM React/dropzonehq/build/ INTO backend/
 (these files will have to be dealt with in the future to be used in production)
+7. ZIP CONTENTS OF backend/ (BUT NOT THE OUTER backend FOLDER ITSELF) UPLOAD ZIP TO AWS ELASTIC BEANSTALK INSTANCE